Trilochna/Trilochna/README.md

 <h1 align="center">(◠‿◕)Hey, there!✨ So, you're here to watch TV📺</h1>
-<h3 align="center">I'm a DevOps Fanatic and a passionate Front-End Developer who is looking to work on DSA-based projects.</h3>
+<h3 align="center">I'm a DevOps Fanatic and Front-End Developer who is looking to work on DSA-based projects.</h3>

 - 🔭 I’m currently working on [Data Structures And Algorithms](https://github.com/Trilochna/Data-Structures-And-Algorithms-In-Java)